TUSCANY AND UMBRIA ITALY

 (Vintage Books) ISBN 978-0307474902 0307474909

 This Tuscany and Umbria travel anthology is designed to accompany travel guide books to Italy.
-The comprehensive collection of travel quotes, travel essays and author interviews inspires readers to enjoy longer vacations in Tuscany and Umbria and to explore these regions in greater depth.
+The comprehensive collection of travel quotes, travel essays and author interviews inspires readers to enjoy longer vacations and to explore these regions in greater depth.

-Travel writers and travel quotes focus on the culture, history, current events, cuisine, politics, religion and art of Tuscany and Umbria.
+Travel writers and travel quotes focus on the culture, history, current events, cuisine, politics, religion and art.
 The recommended reading for each chapter includes fiction, nonfiction, cookbooks, travel guide books, poetry and out of print books.

 Planning a trip

 The compilation, coupled with valuable advice from Barrie Kerper, makes you want to take several Tuscany holidays and Umbria vacations.
-You may even want to move to Italy, with a copy of Tuscany and Umbria as your travel guide.
+You may even want to move to Italy, with a copy of this book as your travel guide.

-The 616-page Tuscany and Umbria travel book begins with travel essays on Chianti, Lucca, Florence, Spoleto, Perugia and Siena, Italy.
+The 616-page travel book begins with travel essays on Chianti, Lucca, Florence, Spoleto, Perugia and Siena, Italy.
 Each article includes a biography of the travel writer and several travel quotes.

 What to eat and drink